axis command works

 axes if necessary.

-and dimensions of the axes within the figure.
-The third and fourth
+location and dimensions of the axes within the figure.
+The third and fourth elements of the

 Position vector (

 height) define a rectangle in which MATLAB draws the axes.
 MATLAB fits the axes to this rectangle.

 Units property is

 normalized to the parent figure dimensions.
 This means the shape of the

 figure window determines the shape of the position rectangle.
 As you change the size of the